deha886/StoreWebsite/README.md

 3. Commit your changes (`git commit -m 'Add your feature'`).
 4. Push the branch (`git push origin feature/YourFeature`).
 5. Open a Pull Request for review.

----

-### License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.